 Investigators from this unit concentrate their efforts on cases of online solicitation, scams and identity theft.
 The Cyber Crimes Unit also helps process digital forensic evidence from cell phones and computers in its lab, reducing the turnaround time for investigators.
 It’s estimated that 80 percent of crimes today now involve some sort of digital forensics.
-That’s why Attorney General Conway and the Cyber Crimes Unit are conducting regional trainings for law-enforcement officers and prosecutors in how to preserve and process this evidence.
+That’s why the Cyber Crimes Unit are conducting regional trainings for law-enforcement officers and prosecutors in how to preserve and process this evidence.

 Assistance to Kentucky law enforcement agencies